theQRL/qips/2.Proposals/1. Open/2 - MessageTransaction Encoded Message Standard/README.md

 Eg: `00`, `B0` etc.

-The remaining sixty-seven bytes contain any data relevant to the encoded message, and should be proposed to the community through a QIP.
+The remaining 77 bytes contain any data relevant to the encoded message, and should be proposed to the community through a QIP.

 If this QIP is accepted, a record of accepted message transaction sub type and their respective QIP should be kept updated on [docs.theqrl.org](https://github.com/theQRL/docs.theqrl.org) such that client implementations have the technical detail available to implement with ease.